-In this blog I am going to explain how sshpass can help us to increase the productivity in our day to day system admin job.
-Although it is not a secure way to connect to remote machine but we can use sshpass for connecting on intranet machines to run different commands to quickly get the results like check the uptime of a remote machine, check the disk usage of a remote machine or check the software version of a machine etc.
+In this blog I am going to explain how sshpass can help us to increase productivity in our day to day system admin job.
+Although it is not a secure way to connect to the remote machine still we can use sshpass for connecting on intranet machines to run different commands to quickly get the results like checking the uptime of a remote machine, check the disk usage of a remote machine or check the software version of a machine, etc.

-Typically we use to run ssh command to login to a remote machine either by key based login or using username and password.
-In this process we have to login to the remote machine then run the command to get the desired result but if we can run the command on remote machine from our own machine and can get the result on the same machine rather that on the remote machine then.... :) For that we have sshpass which enable this functionality.
+Typically we use to run ssh command to log in to a remote machine either by key-based login or using username and password.
+In this process we have to log in to the remote machine then run the command to get the desired result but if we can run the command on a remote machine from our own machine and can get the result on the same machine rather that on the remote machine then.... :) For that we have sshpass which enable this functionality.

-Using sshpass we can execute the command on remote machine directly from our machine and can get the result from remote machine.
-So this is the introduction of sshpass now lets move forward and start implementing it but before that we need to install sshpass.
+Using sshpass we can execute the command on the remote machine directly from our machine and can get the result from a remote machine.
+So this is the introduction of sshpass now let's move forward and start implementing it but before that we need to install sshpass.

 yum -y install sshpass

 2) Ubuntu-based distribution

 By executing above command we can install sshpass on our machine.
 After installing sshpass we can see the help related to sshpass by typing following command:

 Which gives us following response:

 Usage: sshpass [-f|-d|-p|-e] [-hV] command parameters

 -f filename Take password to use from file